Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-faq.md

 No, you can stake at your discretion, unlimited.

-### What is the unbonding period for aAVAXb/aAVAXc?
+### How long does it take to unstake my AVAX?

-You receive the unstaked amount of AVAX after the end of the current validating period.
+You receive the unstaked AVAX after the unbonding period, which is at end of the current validating period.
 A validating period is 4 weeks.

 ### How do I receive rewards?